Volvo

 BOOK

-(May be ordered below) ![]() I originally put this together for my own research and enjoyment of racing 240's.
+and ATCC Volvo 240 Turbo racing effort.
+I originally put this together for my own research and enjoyment of racing 240's.
 I have now made it available to anyone.
 You may read about the Group A racing preparation and results, finger pointing by competing teams, rumors of cheating by Volvo with finger-pointing from disgruntled competitors, and getting FISA sanctions for getting caught.
 Excellent Reading!
-Customer
+Reading these articles will

 give you a unique understanding of how the